 Enjoy your food.

-Choose what you eat wisely so that you’re getting both the physical nourishment your body needs and the satisfaction your mind and heart need too.
+Choose what you eat wisely to get the physical nourishment your body needs and the satisfaction your mind and heart need.
 Take care of your whole person.
-Without enjoyment there won’t be satisfaction, which can lead to stress eating later.
+Without enjoyment, there won’t be satisfaction, leading to stress eating later.

-Food is also an important way people experience pleasure.
-If what you eat isn’t pleasurable on some level, most of the time, you will be left wanting, unsatisfied.
+Food is also an essential way people experience pleasure.
+If what you eat isn’t pleasurable on some level, most of the time, you will be left wanting unsatisfied.